AmosMaru/Tanzania_water_pump_prediction/README.md

 ## Data

-The data used in this project is the "Tanzania Water Pumps Status" dataset, which can be found on Kaggle (https://www.kaggle.com/taarifa/water-pumps-and-management-in-tanzania).
-The dataset contains information about water pumps in Tanzania, including their geographical location, type, and status.
+The data for this project is sourced from the "Tanzania Water Pumps Status" dataset available on DrivenData (https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/).
+The dataset contains information about water pumps in Tanzania, including geographical location, type, and functional status.

 ## Requirements